 - Can the campaign surface demand efficiently, i.e. at acceptable cost per acquisition (CPA)

-Use Pinterest Audience Insights to identify your target market segments
+Use Pinterest KPI and Audience Insights to identify your target market segments

 On the other hand, Pinterest offered something very unique which could be helpful for this particular project: